On Categorical Entropy from the viewpoint of Symplectic Topology: Entropies of symplectic automorphisms of Penner type

 \subsection{Entropies of symplectic automorphisms of Penner type}

-In this subsection, we prove the main theorem of Section \ref{section entropies of symplectic automorphisms of Penner type}, i.e., Theorem \ref{thm:entropyofpennertype}.
-Theorem \ref{thm:entropyofpennertype} says that if a symplectic automorphism $\phi$ is of Penner type, then the categorical entropy $h_{cat}(\phi)$ can be computed by counting the intersection points of two Lagrangians.
+In this subsection, we prove the main theorem of Section \ref{section entropies of symplectic automorphisms of Penner type} (Theorem \ref{thm:entropyofpennertype}).
+It says that if a symplectic automorphism $\phi$ is of Penner type, then the categorical entropy $h_{cat}(\phi)$ can be computed by a simple linear algebra.